yanxiali/Movie_Synopses/results/Movie-Synopses.md

 import lda
 ```

 Read data from files.
-In summary, we have 100 titles and 100 synoposes (combined from imdb and wiki).
+In summary, the data have 100 titles and 100 synoposes (combined from imdb and wiki).

 ```python